Ouranosinc/scen_workflow_afr/README.md

 ### 1.0.2

 The following feature was added:
-- generation of time series and maps for climate indicators.
+- generation of time series for climate variables (was done earlier for climate indices).

 ## Upcoming features

 The following features will be added to upcoming versions:
+- generation of maps for climate variables;
-- Storage of script parameters in a .ini file.
+- storage of script parameters in a .ini file;
-- Compatibility with grid data (not only at a station).
+- compatibility with gridded data (not only at a station).

 ## Contributing
 This is a private development that is being used in production by climate services specialists.
 If you're interested in participating to the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).